terraform-aws-modules/terraform-aws-eks/examples/eks_test_fixture/README.md

 # eks_test_fixture example

-This set of templates serves two purposes:
+This set of templates serves a few purposes.
+It:

-1.  it shows developers how to use the module in a straightforward way as integrated with other terraform community supported modules.
+1.  shows developers how to use the module in a straightforward way as integrated with other terraform community supported modules.
-1.  serves as the test infrastructure for CI on the project.
+2.  serves as the test infrastructure for CI on the project.
+3.  provides a simple way to play with the Kubernetes cluster you create.

 ## IAM Permissions